VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 }
 ```

-### Step 7.
+### Step 8.
 Deploy the playbook
 ```bash
 ansible-playbook webservers.yml
 ```
 ---
 ### Result

-We should now have a working envionment consisting of 1 jumphost and HTTP load balancer and 3 web servers
+You should now have a working environment consisting of one jump host, an HTTP load balancer, and three web servers.
 ![Projects_Pics](/ProjectPictures/pic8.PNG)

 ### Sources: